SCiarella/TLS_ML_exploration/README.md

 #### Test the model

-Finally, I also provide two test codes to evaluate the results of the model:
+Finally, I also provide two test codes to evaluate the results of the ML model:
 * `test1.py` will compare the predicted target feature with its exact value, over the validation set that was not used to train the model
 * `test2.py` will perform the [SHAP](https://github.com/slundberg/shap) analysis for the trained model